ITfoxtec/FoxIDs/docs/token-exchange.md

 ## Token exchange by trust

-By external trust to IdP/OP it is possible to token exchange an [access token](#access-token-to-access-token-by-trust) or [SAML 2.0 token](#saml-20-to-access-token-by-trust) issued by an external party (or another Foxids track) and thereby obtain an access token for a resource in the track.
+By external trust to IdP/OP it is possible to token exchange an [access token](#access-token-to-access-token-by-trust) or [SAML 2.0 token](#saml-20-to-access-token-by-trust) issued by an external party (or another Foxids environment) and thereby obtain an access token for a resource in the environment.
 A authentication method trust is configured and a application registration client is configured to allow token exchange based on the authentication method trust(s).
-The application registration client furthermore whitelists for which resources in the track, it is allowed to do a token exchange.
+The application registration client furthermore whitelists for which resources in the environment, it is allowed to do a token exchange.

 It is possible to configure if the authentication method trust should be allowed for token exchange and user authentication.
 Default both is allowed on a OAuth 2.0, OpenID Connect and SAML 2.0 authentication method trusts.